vocalpy/crowsetta/doc/formats/seq/aud-txt.md

 > the second column has the end time, and the third column if present shows the text of the label.
 > Start time and end time are identical for a point label.
 Values are separated by tab characters
 > (which will often appear as an arrow in text editors, as shown above).

+Annotations in this format can be loaded with the following class:
+{py:class}`crowsetta.formats.seq.audtxt.AudTxt`.